-Radiator: Rococo II 30in in Little Greene Inox
+Radiator: Rococo II 30″ in Little Greene Inox

 With all the plumbing and electrics in need of an overhaul, the renovations were substantial.
 They had to spend half a million pounds on asbestos removal alone.
 However this gave them scope to redesign key areas of the property.
 In creating the ceremony room, for instance, they were able to alter the pipework and perfectly position their radiators.

 The bathrooms illustrate how well modern fittings can work alongside period features.
-Here our Vivien towel radiators feature alongside luxurious stone baths from Lusso.
-See How to Heat Bathrooms for more inspiration.
+Many of Standon Hall’s suites feature Vivien towel radiators and Rococos alongside luxurious stone baths from Lusso.
+See our range of Bathroom Radiators for more inspiration.

 With Joanne’s strong sense of design, she had a clear vision for the project and came to us knowing exactly what she wanted.
 As we provide a fully bespoke service and offer the complete range of Little Greene paints among our finishes, we were able to fulfil all of her wishes.

-Each was finished in an assortment of Little Greene shades.
-Little Greene is a British family-run company with a strong eco-friendly ethos.
-They specialise in historic paints and wallpapers which they produce in North Wales.
+Each radiator was finished in an assortment of Little Greene shades.
+A British family-run company with a strong eco-friendly ethos, Little Greene specialise in historic paints and wallpapers which they produce in North Wales.
 Like Castrads, they were established in Manchester and continue to take inspiration from the long industrial heritage of the area.

 The ceremony room and much of the ground floor has a muted colour palette to create an understated backdrop allowing their clients to individualise and adapt the space to their own theme.

-In the bedrooms and suites they have kept it funky with brights in some rooms, more moody tones in others and a distinct botanical vibe throughout.
+In the bedrooms and suites Joanne kept it funky with brights in some rooms, more moody tones in others and a distinct botanical vibe throughout.
 The couple say they saw the bespoke process of a fully customisable radiator as a big opportunity.

 Joanne’s background in floristry has been a huge influence on her interior design vision for the hall and when it came to landscaping the grounds, naturally her focus was on flowers and foliage.
 The hall now looks on to a formal garden filled with colour and texture that harmonises with the rolling Staffordshire countryside beyond.

-Rococo III 19in in Little Greene Juniper Ashes
+Caption: Rococo III 19″ in Little Greene Juniper Ashes

 With the ground floor and bedrooms completed and many successful weddings under their belt, Joanne and Andrey are looking forward to starting work on the top floor of the hall, in the final stage of the renovations.